Pes Anserine Bursitis

 • Semitendinosus (one of the hamstring muscles)

-These muscles help bend the knee, rotate it slightly inwards, and support the leg when you walk, run, or change direction.
-Between their tendons and the bone sits the pes anserine bursa, which allows the tendons to glide smoothly.
+These muscles help bend the knee, rotate it slightly inwards, and support the leg during walking, running, and changes of direction.
+Between their tendons and the bone sits the pes anserine bursa, which helps the tendons glide smoothly.

-Pes anserine bursitis occurs when the bursa on the inner knee becomes irritated and inflamed.
-This can cause localised pain, warmth, and tenderness.
+Pes anserine bursitis occurs when the bursa on the inner knee becomes irritated.
+It may cause localised pain, warmth, and tenderness.

-Pes anserine tendinopathy involves irritation or overload of the three tendons that insert into the pes anserinus.
-Because the tendons and bursa sit so close together, symptoms often overlap, and the term “pes anserine syndrome” is sometimes used to describe this cluster of problems.
+Pes anserine tendinopathy involves overload or irritation of the three tendons that insert into the pes anserinus.
+Because the tendons and bursa sit close together, symptoms often overlap.

 • Inner knee pain a few centimetres below the joint line